Director of Facilities and Grounds

 - Lead seven department staff and all related contract services to ensure an organized, safe, and productive department and workplace.
 Work with the human resources manager on hiring, training, annual work plans, and conflict resolution.

 - Ensures coordination of daily operations with the executive, operations, and programs directors and their staff to ensure the school’s smooth and safe day-to-day operations and special functions with a strong customer service focus.

 - Ensure safe working conditions for the department and work closely with schoolwide staff to develop and implement safety policies and procedures that meet Penland, OSHA, and state requirements.
 Serves as a member of Penland’s Safety Committee.

-- Functions as liaison to state and county officials as appropriate to the position; remains up to date on government and industry information and regulations that may impact the school.
+- Functions as liaison to state and county officials as appropriate to the position; remains current on government and industry information and regulations that may impact the school.

 - Performs additional duties as assigned.

 - Work with managers to guide and ensure the annual operational and capital budgets for facilities and grounds are financially prudent and tied to strategic goals.